-In Sublime Gadgets, the ephemeral banality of the gadget is transmutated by the incorporation of the romantic sublime, like the infinity of time and space or dealing with life and death, as if looking those objects through the eyes of a 21st century Lovecraft.
-Real prediction machines is a wink to the explosion of big data with a sprinkle of fortune-telling.
-Again the technological and the banal go hand in hand, to produce a sublimated object capable of predicting when are we going to die or to be hit by an asteroid.
+In Sublime Gadgets, the ephemeral banality of the gadget is transmutated by the incorporation of the romantic sublime, like the infinity of time and space or dealing with life and death, as if looking at those objects through the eyes of a 21st-century Lovecraft.
+Real prediction machines are a wink to the explosion of big data with a sprinkle of fortune-telling.
+Again the technological and the banal go hand in hand to produce a sublimated object capable of predicting when we are going to die or to be hit by an asteroid.

 Simply, we became interested in a form of design that can operate free from the constraints imposed on normative market-based models – constraints of economics, aesthetics, technology, politics, ethics and history.
 Relaxing or removing these constraints allows the designer to imagine new and alternative possibilities and to challenge established systems and roles.

-You are focused on the role of how technology and [designed] products are shaping human behaviour: ‘Design becomes a tool for questioning rather than problem solving’.
-Is speculative design helping understand the role of technology/[designed] products in society or it is challenging what society understand about them?
+You are focused on how technology and [design] products shape human behaviour: ‘Design becomes a tool for questioning rather than problem-solving.
+Is speculative design helping understand the role of technology/[designed] products in society, or is it challenging what society understands about them?

-James Auger: Sometime ago I watched Adam Curtis’s excellent documentary Century of the Self in which he describes the rise of Freud’s nephew Edward Bernays and how, in the 20th Century, he helped American corporations manipulate the masses into desiring things they didn’t need (by linking mass-production to unconscious desires).
-Design continues to play an important role in this process – making technology both usable and sexy and therefore desirable.
+James Auger: Some time ago, I watched Adam Curtis’s excellent documentary Century of the Self, in which he describes the rise of Freud’s nephew Edward Bernays and how, in the 20th Century, he helped American corporations manipulate the masses into desiring things they didn’t need (by linking mass-production to unconscious desires).
+Design plays an important role in this process – making technology both usable and sexy and, therefore, desirable.